 5. Article 46(3) of the Procedures Directive was implemented in Article 83a of the Vw 2000.
 The meaning and scope of the full and ex nunc examination of both facts and points of law stipulated in Article 83a must therefore be determined in the light of Article 46(3) of the Procedures Directive.
 That interpretation must take place in accordance with the method described by the Court in its case law (see paragraph 28 of the Judgment of the Court of 24 October 1996, C-72/95, Kraaijeveld, ECLI:EU:C:1996:404; paragraph 42 of the Judgment of the Court of 11 June 2015, C-554/13, Z. Zh. and I.O., ECLI:EU:C:2015:377; and paragraph 58 of the Judgment of the Court of 24 June 2015, C-373/13, H.T., ECLI:EU:C:2015:413).
 For that reason, the interpretation of the text of the aforementioned Article 46(3) requires a comparison of the different language versions.
 Furthermore, the interpretation of that Article must take into account the other provisions, the context and the objectives pursued by the Procedures Directive.
 The interpretation may also draw on the legislative history of the Procedures Directive (see paragraph 12 of the Judgment of the Court of 13 December 1989, C-342/87, Genius Holding BV, ECLI:EU:C:1989:635).
-This means that the interpretation made by the national legislator of Article 83a of the Vw 2000, and therefore of Article 46(3) of the Procedures Directive is not, in itself, leading.
+This means that the interpretation made by the legislator of Article 83a of the Vw 2000, and therefore of Article 46(3) of the Procedures Directive is not, in itself, leading.

 5.1.
 The phrase "volledig en ex nunc onderzoek van zowel de feitelijke als juridische gronden" in Article 46(3) of the Procedures Directive, reads "un examen complet et ex nunc tant des faits que des points d'ordre juridique", "full and ex nunc examination of both facts and points of law" and "eine umfassende Ex-nunc-Prüfung (vorsieht), die sich sowohl auf Tatsachen als auch auf Rechtsfragen erstreckt" in the French, English and German versions respectively.
-It follows from this wording in the different language versions that a full and ex nunc examination must include both points of a fact and law, and that no single aspect or element of a decision may be omitted from judicial review.
-However, the text of Article 46(3) of the Procedures Directive does not seem to indicate whether the intention is that an administrative judge can substitute his own assessment of the credibility of an asylum seeker for that of the State Secretary.
+It follows from this wording in the different language versions that a full and ex nunc examination must include both points of fact and law, and that no single aspect or element of a decision may be omitted from judicial review.
+The text of Article 46(3) of the Procedures Directive does not seem to indicate, however, a standard that determines the intensity of judicial review an administrative judge must apply when reviewing asylum cases in general, and in cases involving the credibility of an asylum seeker's statements, in particular.